Article 1: Name, Purpose, Membership

 - The OAA organizes and executes the career development timeline consisting of a series of speakers and workshops based on previously successful events.

 Article 5: Elections

-- Elections will be held annually for two co-chair and two vice-chair positions.
-Each position will be held for a one-year term spanning October to September of the following year.
+- Elections will be held annually for two co-chair and at least one vice-chair position.
+Each position is held for a one-year term spanning October to September of the following year.

 - To promote continuity within the NextGen Association, it is desirable that co-chairs and vice-chairs be willing and able to serve for two consecutive one-year terms.
 There are no maximum term limits for co-chairs or vice-chairs.

-- If a co-chair steps down, a vice-chair will be promoted and if six months or more remain in the term, the open vice-chair position will be offered to the candidate who received the next highest votes in the previous election.
+- Due to the transient nature of the trainee role, co-chairs and vice-chairs may step down during the course of their term.
+If a co-chair steps down, a vice-chair will be promoted and if six months or more remain in the term, the open vice-chair position will be offered to the candidate who received the next highest votes in the previous election.
 The Board may decide, at its option, whether or not to hold a special election if there are no candidates for an open position.

 - The four chair positions shall include at least one postdoc and one grad student.

 - Nominations accepted during the first two (2) weeks of September

 - Self-nominations are acceptable

 - Nominees must have attended at least one (1) NextGen planning meetings prior to nomination

 - Elections will be held during the 3rd week of September (official National Postdoc Appreciation Week).